marionzualo/coin_portfolio/README.md

 ## Improvements
 Until now the priority has been getting a working version therefore, there are still plenty of improvements to be made:
 - Naming - The names of a couple of classes/methods could be better.
 For instance, amount is a very common word in most of the code, even when it is representing different things (which is confusing at times).
-AssetConverter#convert also deserves being revisited since it is probably the method with the most complexity.
+Inventory#convert also deserves being revisited since it is probably the method with the most complexity.

 - API client - the code that interacts with coinbase's gem is isolated in a single class which translates